sharooqfarzeen/Local-Llama/README.md

 # Local LLM - Llama 3.2

-This repository contains the setup and code to run a local instance of the Llama 3.2 Large Language Model (LLM).
+This repository contains the setup and code to run a local instance of the Llama 3.2 Large Language Model (LLM) or any open source model of your choice.
 Follow the steps below to set up and start the application.

 ---